Everything you need to know about how results work, what the AI is doing, and how to flag outdated information.

 No. Results are ranked by fit, and your time is finite.
 Focus on scholarships with a fit score above 70 and a Fit Reason that genuinely resonates.
 Verify the deadline and eligibility on the scholarship's own website before investing time in an application — Archway surfaces the opportunity, but the source page is the authority.
 Think of your results list as a curated starting point, not a to-do list.

-Archway runs a live web scout each time, not a pull from a fixed database.
-The scholarships that surface depend on what's currently open, indexed, and findable at the moment of your search.
+Archway ranks each search with Claude AI against a scholarship database we expand through search-grounded discovery and review.
+The scholarships that surface depend on what we've recently found and verified, and what's currently open.
 Deadlines close, new cycles open, and the web changes — so two searches a few weeks apart for the same profile will often return different results.
 This is by design: it keeps results current rather than stale.

 Some scholarships run on a rolling basis with no fixed deadline, and others simply don't publish one prominently enough for Archway to extract it reliably.
 In either case, click through to the source and confirm directly.
 Never assume "no deadline" means there isn't one — treat it as unknown until you verify.